 For Liver Support

-Try a GE Dichroic Blue floodlight if you can still find one online, a blue flood light off the shelf of your local department store, or our Pure Blue LED Powerhead.
+Try a GE Dichroic Blue floodlight if you can still find one online, a blue flood light off the shelf of your local department store, or a blue grow light is also a good option.